OCT 26 – DEC 15

 Set and Costume Designer

-Theater credits include Stephen Sondheim’s Into the Woods (Theatre Royal, Bath); Bat Out of Hell (London/Germany/Toronto/New York/Las Vegas); WICKED (Stage Entertainment, Hamburg); Bugsy Malone (Lyric Hammersmith); True West (West End); Miyazaki’s Spirited Away (Toho, Japan); Oedipus (Tokyo); Tree (Young Vic/ Manchester International Festival); The Band, the Take That musical (West End/UK tour); The Grinning Man (Bristol Old Vic/West End, Best Design UK Theatre Award); Force Majeure (Donmar); What’s New Pussycat (Birmingham Rep); The James Plays (National Theatre/National Theatre Scotland/world tour) and James IV (Scottish tour); Ghost Stories (West End/Toronto/Moscow/Melbourne); Lord of the Flies (Regent’s Park Open Air Theatre); MAMETZ (National Theatre of Wales, winner Best Design UK Theatre Awards and Wales Theatre Awards); and You For Me For You (Royal Court, Best Design, Evening Standard Awards).
+Theater credits include the stage version of Miyazaki’s legendary anime film Spirited Away (Toho, Japan/London Coliseum); Stephen Sondheim’s Into the Woods directed by Terry Gilliam (Theatre Royal, Bath); Bat Out of Hell (London/ Germany/Toronto/New York/Las Vegas); WICKED (Stage Entertainment, Hamburg); The James Plays (National Theatre of Scotland/Royal National Theatre/World Tour); Ghost Stories (West End/Toronto/Moscow/Melbourne); MAMETZ (National Theatre of Wales, winner Best Design UK Theatre Awards); and You For Me For You (Royal Court, Best Design, Evening Standard Awards).

-Dance credits include The Nutcracker (Norwegian National Ballet), several designs for Ballet Rambert, the Royal Opera House, and Netherlands Dans Theater, and works by Liam Scarlett for the Royal Ballet, Norwegian National Ballet, and English National Ballet.
+Dance credits include The Nutcracker (Norwegian National Ballet, Nationale Ballet de Bordeaux), designs for Ballet Rambert, the Royal Opera House, Nederlands Dans Theater, and works by Liam Scarlett for the Royal Ballet, Norwegian National Ballet, and English National Ballet.

-Opera credits include Ainadamar (Scottish Opera, Detroit Opera); Serse, Golden Dragon, Rigoletto, Viktoria & Her Husar, and A Midsummer Night’s Dream (Halles Opera); Cendrillon (Glyndebourne); Die Walküre (Bordeaux National Opera); The Knot Garden (Theatre an der Wien); The Lighthouse (Montepulciano); and Agrippina (Grange Park Opera).
+Opera credits include Ainadamar (Metropolitan Opera); Serse, The Golden Dragon, Rigoletto, A Midsummer Night’s Dream (Halle Opera); Cendrillon (Glyndebourne); Die Walküre (Bordeaux National Opera); The Knot Garden (Theatre an der Wien); The Lighthouse (Montepulciano); and Agrippina (Grange Park Opera).

 Kenneth Branagh

 Kenneth Branagh’s theater credits as director include John Sessions’s The Life of Napoleon, Twelfth Night, The Play What I Wrote, Macbeth, Romeo & Juliet, and Hamlet.
-Film credits as director include Henry V, Dead Again, Much Ado About Nothing, Swan Song, Mary Shelley’s Frankenstein, Hamlet, Thor, Cinderella, Murder on the Orient Express, All Is True, Death on the Nile, Belfast, and A Haunting in Venice.
+Film credits as director include Henry V, Dead Again, Much Ado About Nothing, Swan Song, Mary Shelley’s Frankenstein, Hamlet, Thor, Cinderella, Murder on the Orient Express, All Is True, Death on the Nile, Belfast, A Haunting in Venice, and The Last Disturbance of Madeline Hynde.

 Aletta Collins